hadron-sclang/hadron/README.md

 Error messages from the language should provide clear, actionable feedback to the user, and could also be translated into other human languages, allowing speakers of languages other than English greater access to the software.
 Support for standards such as [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) allow for a richer integration with editing and performance tools.
-Lastly, interactive debugger and profiling support, enabled in part by integration with LLVM's rich toolset, should empower SuperCollider users with insight into the performance and behavior of their programs, greatly accelerating learning and development.
+Lastly, interactive debugger and profiling support should empower SuperCollider users with insight into the performance and behavior of their programs, greatly accelerating learning and development.